playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <iframe data-frame-title="React useImperativeHandle - StackBlitz" src="uu-remote-code:./ffg-fundamentals-react-use-imperative-handle-67?template=node&embed=1&file=src%2Fmain.jsx"></iframe>

-Here, we can assign properties, functions, or any other JavaScript values into the forwarded `ref`.
+Here, we can assign properties, functions, or any other JavaScript values to the forwarded `ref`.
 If we look at the output of our `ref` callback from `App` it shows up the object that we assigned using `useImperativeHandle`:

 ```javascript
 ({ pi: 3.14, sayHi: sayHi() });